jkcr/runtastic-php-json-converter/README.md

 The script should not overwrite existing files, unless you set $allow_clobber = true

+Memory limit is set to -1

+If you want to see PHP Warnings, set $debug_php_warnings = true;

 # Known Issues

 - I have not tested heart beat, although if it is present it may work.